ntaiprogrammer/MollysGameSaveMule/README.md

 # ***So how is this different from all the other DRG save transfer programs?*** #
 I'm glad you asked.

-Firstly, its clearly the prettiest.
+Firstly, Molly's Game-Save Mule is clearly the prettiest.

 Secondly, other programs may determine the file with the most progress, but they only consider the most recent file write.